section-engineering-education/engineering-education/content/articles/implementing-android-jetpack-preferences/index.md

 It will just inflate the setting_menu that we created earlier.

 #### Step three: Adding the second activity
-Add another activity to our main project by:
-- Double-click app file -> java file ->  application package name(com._.androidprefernces).
-- Right-click the file -> new -> `activity` -> `Settings activity`.
-- In the new android activity dialog, leave everything as default and finish.
-- Wait for the project to build.
+Add another activity to our main project by double-click app file -> java file ->  application package name(com._.androidprefernces).
+Right-click the file -> new -> `activity` -> `Settings activity`.
+After creating a new activity, new android activity dialog, leave everything as default and finish.
+The final step is to wait for the project to build.

 > NOTE: The new settings activity comes with files in it.
 Such files include:
    >1.
 Default settings XML layout in the layout folder